naelstrof/UnityPenetrationTech/README.md

 # Unity Penetration Tech

+### This technology has been replaced by DPG, found here: https://github.com/naelstrof/DynamicPenetrationForGames

+It's no longer maintained.

 A gpu-based deformation system for mapping penetrators along orifice paths.
 Supports DX11, Vulkan, Metal, and modern OpenGL.

 For a write-up on this technology, and some more detailed examples-- see [here](https://koboldkare.com/penetrationtech.php)